MobMonRob/SC3510_80/3D_icp/README.md

 This function uses the Singular-Value Decomposition factorization to return a transfer function that estimates the rigid transformation needed to minimize the distance between the calculated correspondences of the two point-clouds.
 The distance here is minimized by means of translational and/or rotational motion.

 _**cloudsViewer**_:
 This is the visualizing function that is called whenever we want to view the clouds.
 It also views the point normals, as well as the correspondences calculated in each step.
 The source cloud is viewed in green and the target cloud in red.
-Note: An overlap function is also available that views only 2 clouds.
+Note: 2 overloads are also available.
+One to views 2 clouds without correspondences, and another to view 1 cloud only.

 _**saveFile**_:
 Saves the specified cloud into a file with the specified name in .pcd format.

+_**readCSV**_:
+Extracts the positions inside the ".csv" file and reutrns them as a vector of vectors of position pairs (axis_name/type, value).

+_**setPositions**_:
+Saves the individual positions extracted from the scan positions vector into a _**Positions**_ object.
+Note: an overlaod function is available that saves indivdual positions extracted from the minimum and maximum values of a point cloud.

+_**getDirection**_:
+ddecides the direction of scanning based on the extrimum values of the source and target clouds.

 _**combineClouds**_:
-combines the input source and target clouds into a new sum cloud.
+Combines the input source and target clouds into a new sum cloud.
 It also takes in the position object of each cloud as well as the direction to take the overlapped areas in consideration.

 _**nullCloud**_:
 It is used to shift the 3D minimum point of the specified cloud to (0, 0, 0).